ZamanRepo/CardioVas-Risk-Prediction/README.md

 ## Dataset Description

 The Framingham dataset consists of medical, behavioural and demographic data on 3390 residents from the town of Framingham, Massachussets.
-Each of the feature is considered a possible factor for prediction of a Coronary Heart Disease in the next 10 years.
+Each one of the features are considered a possible factor for prediction of a Coronary Heart Disease in the next 10 years.
 The following are the features for a particular resident:
 *   **id**: Personal identification number (Unique)

 Demographic: